How Often Does the Yield Curve Stay Inverted for 2 Years?

-The yield curve has been inverted for 14 months, and we have not had a recession.
+The yield curve has been inverted for two years, and we have not had a recession.
 How common is the yield curve to be inverted for so long?

-Let’s discuss the implications for the yield curve to be elevated for over a year.
+Let’s discuss the implications for the yield curve to be elevated for two years.

 What is an Inverted Yield Curve?

-An inversion of the yield curve means that shorter-duration treasuries (3 month, sometimes 2-year) are paying more than longer-duration ones (10-year treasuries).
-Historically, recessions follow 6-18 months after an inversion which is why we have been expecting a recession for a while now.
+An inversion of the yield curve means that shorter-duration treasuries (3 months, sometimes two years) pay more than longer-duration ones (10-year treasuries).
+Historically, recessions follow 6-18 months after an inversion, which is why we have been expecting one for a while now.

-Currently, the yield curve has been inverted for 14 months.
+Currently, the yield curve has been inverted for two years.
 Is that a long time?

 How Many Months Is the Yield Curve Usually Inverted?